deckhouse/virtualization/docs/INSTALL.md

 - Maximum number of nodes: `1000`.
 - Maximum number of virtual machines: `50000`.

-The module has no additional restrictions and is compatible with any hardware that is supported by operating systems on which it can be installed.
+The module has no additional restrictions and is compatible with any hardware supported by the operating systems on which it can be installed.

 ## Hardware and software requirements

-Hardware requirements for the virtualization module match the requirements for [Deckhouse Kubernetes Platform](https://deckhouse.io/products/kubernetes-platform/gs/), with the additional requirement for CPU virtualization support on hosts where virtual machines will be launched.
+Hardware requirements for the virtualization module match the requirements for the [Deckhouse Kubernetes Platform](https://deckhouse.io/products/kubernetes-platform/gs/), with an additional requirement: CPU virtualization support on the hosts where virtual machines will be launched.

 ### Additional requirements for virtualization support

-On all cluster nodes where virtual machines are planned to be launched, hardware virtualization support must be ensured:
+On all cluster nodes where virtual machines are planned to be launched, hardware virtualization support must be provided:

-- Processor: support for Intel-VT (VMX) or AMD-V (SVM) instructions;
+- Processor: Support for Intel-VT (VMX) or AMD-V (SVM) instructions;
-- BIOS/UEFI: hardware virtualization support enabled in BIOS/UEFI settings.
+- BIOS/UEFI: Hardware virtualization support enabled in the BIOS/UEFI settings.

 {{< alert level="warning" >}}
-Ensuring stable operation of live migration mechanisms requires the use of an identical version of the Linux kernel on all cluster nodes.
+Ensuring the stable operation of live migration mechanisms requires using the same Linux kernel version on all cluster nodes.

-This is because differences in kernel versions can lead to incompatible interfaces, system calls, and resource handling, which can disrupt the virtual machine migration process.
+Differences between kernel versions can lead to incompatible interfaces, system calls, and resource handling, which can disrupt the virtual machine migration process.
 {{< /alert >}}

 ## Supported guest operating systems